Feature: A Dodecanese Guide to Mythology

 Feature: The Dodecanese Diet

-The Dodecanese have been nominated as 'Gastronomic Region of Europe' for 2019, an indication of the archipelago's rich and vibrant cuisine, largely based on the diets of its seafaring ancestors; there's also an influence of the nearby East in their dishes, evidenced by the presence of more spices.
-Each island has a delicacy it has originated: Kalymnos for its makarounes (home-made pasta with caramelised onions), Symi for its baby shrimp and chilli flakes; Kalymnos for sun-dried lobster tail and melihlora (peppered sun-dried octopus); Rhodes for its chickpea fritters; Kos for its krasotyri (cheese made from goat milk); and Kasos for kouloures (crispy double baked rolls), to name but a few.
+The archipelago's rich and vibrant cuisine is largely based on the diets of its seafaring ancestors; there's also an influence of the nearby East in their dishes, evidenced by the presence of more spices.
+Each island has a delicacy it has originated: Kalymnos for its makarounes (homemade pasta with caramelised onions), Symi for its baby shrimp and chilli flakes; Kalymnos for sun-dried lobster tail and melihlora (peppered sun-dried octopus); Rhodes for its chickpea fritters; Kos for its krasotyri (cheese made from goat milk); and Kasos for kouloures (crispy double baked rolls), to name but a few.